learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 Essentially, the arguments are the actual values that we pass to the function, and the parameters are the named references where we store those passed-in values.
-An argument can be any JavaScript expression &mdash; any piece of JavaScript code that evaluates to a value &mdash; from something as simple as `5` or `'Avi'` to something as complex as an entire function.
+An argument can be any JavaScript expression — any piece of JavaScript code that evaluates to a value — from something as simple as `5` or `'Avi'` to something as complex as an entire function.

 Defining a parameter in our function declaration ensures that the argument gets